 To say we live in uncertain times would be a colossal understatement.
 There is barely any industry not oversaturated with products.
 From smartphones to SaaS software, we are inundated with options.
 This sparks the question, how can a company thrive when both competitors are clawing for market share and new startups are rapidly emerging?

 The sight of a market crowded with sellers might seem frightening at first, but it certainly does not mean all hope is lost.
-Richard Lazazzera, entrepreneur, once said, “Saturation means strong demand.”.
+Richard Lazazzera, an entrepreneur, once said, “Saturation means strong demand”.
 The fact that so many companies manage to thrive and leave their mark showcases that, regardless of the circumstances, there is always a way out.
 So, what separates the winners from the losers here?

 Why Scalability Matters